Madlanga Commission Proceedings Postponed, SAPS Crime Intelligence Head Dumisani Khumalo Unwell

 Following the postponement of the proceedings, eNCA’s Pule Letshwiti-Jones shed more light on the postponement.
 Letshwiti-Jones took to X to share that Khumalo was not in as he was not feeling well.

-No other details were provided about what is wrong with Khumalo.
+No other details were provided about what was wrong with Khumalo or when he would be better.

 Source: Briefly News